Developer Blog

 • Webhooks are signed with HMAC-SHA256

-• Resource ownership is enforced - you can only access your own resources
+• Resource ownership is strictly enforced

-What's Next?
+What's Coming

 We're just getting started.
-Coming soon:
+On the roadmap:

-• Python SDK - Native Python client
+• Python SDK - Native Python support (Q1)

-• Visual Workflow Editor - Build workflows in the browser
+• Visual Workflow Editor - Build workflows in the browser (Q2)

 We can't wait to see what you build.
-If you have questions or feedback, reach out on Discord or Twitter.